njlyon0/dndR/README.md

-- For function scripts, either [open a Github issue](https://github.com/njlyon0/dndR/issues) *or* fork the repository and add your content to the `dev` folder
+- For function scripts, either [open a Github issue](https://github.com/njlyon0/dndR/issues) *or* fork the repository and add your content to the `dev` folder and submit a pull request

-## Looking Ahead

-I know that there are rumblings of a change to statistic modifiers becoming based on background rather than race so once those details are finalized I plan on creating a suite of functions that follow those guidelines.
-The extant functions follow “5e” rules as detailed in the Player’s Handbook (PHB) and Dungeon Master’s Guide (DMG).